NickRoss/2025-Data-24100/project_assignments/part_6.md

 ## How will this be graded

 - We will check out the code at the commit hash that you submit.
-- All of the previous coding standards will be checked, and all of the previous APIs (`v1` and `v2`) will also be tested.
+- All of the previous coding standards will be checked, and all of the previous APIs (`v1`, `v2`, `v3`, and `v4`) will also be tested.
-- We will run `ruff`, using the `pyproject.toml` file here to make sure that your code conforms to the standards therein.
+- We will run `ruff`, using the [`pyproject.toml`](pyproject.toml) file here to make sure that your code conforms to the standards therein.
 - We will also verify that the `.pre-commit-config.yaml` is in the repo and able to be installed and used.
 - We will run the `make` commands outlined above and verify that they work according to the standards set out above.
 - We will run an autograder on the endpoints to make sure that they return the correct data and information.
+This includes types and casing.
 - Your code will also be read over to make sure that it conforms to the standards laid out in class.
 If you want to receive full credit, make sure that your code has sound logic, is easy to read, maintains a good separation of concerns, and does not violate the DRY principle.
 - Finally, your code will also be read to make sure that all documentation is up to date and that the code has a consistent set of abstraction standards.
 - There should be no `print` statements.
 Everything should be logged with an _appropriate_ level.